Dipolar interactions between domains in lipid monolayers at the air-water interface

-However, the composition of the coexisting phases is not always easily obtained, particularly for systems with more than two components, thus preventing the estimation of the difference in dipole density from dipole potential measurements.
+However, the composition of the coexisting phases is not always easily obtained, particularly for systems with more than two components, and the estimation of the difference in dipole density is then not possible from dipole potential measurements.
 Furthermore, when domains are formed as a consequence of the phase transition of a single--component membrane, the estimation of the dipole potential of each phase at the same temperature and molecular density is not straightforward.

-The presence of domains is a common feature in different model membranes, and also in plasmatic membrane of mammals (with nanometer putative sizes)~\cite{pike06}, yeast, fungi and plants (of radii in the micrometer range)~\cite{malinsky13,spira12}.
+The presence of domains is a common feature in different model membranes and also in plasma membrane of mammals (with nanometer putative sizes)~\cite{pike06}, yeast, fungi and plants (with radii in the micrometer range)~\cite{malinsky13,spira12}.
 In these natural systems, the composition of the membrane is highly complex and therefore, it is not possible to know the precise composition of the domains, thus preventing also the estimation of difference in dipole density from dipole potential measurements.